ecaha/mikrok8s-hyperv/things/kubevirt.md

 $winpvc | kubectl apply -f -
 ```

-VM definition - be aware - it has TPM, but TPM is not persisted, so if you bitlocker your disk, you will need recovery key each time
+VM definition - be aware - it has TPM, but TPM is not persisted, so if you bitlocker your disk, you will need recovery key each time.
+You can enable persistent TPM in feature toggle for the kubevirt.
+Its just vTPM file based not backed by any real hardware TPM.

 ```PowerShell
 $wintest01 = @"
 apiVersion: kubevirt.io/v1